Mohsen-mhm/counter-strick-game/README.md

 of `<kills>`, the profile of the player with the lower number of `<killed>` will be printed earlier.
 If two players were equal in both of these numbers, the player who entered the game earlier will be printed earlier.

-To print the scoreboard, first print the words: Counter-Terrorist-Players in one line, which indicates that we want to write this team's banner.
+To print the scoreboard, first print the words **"Counter-Terrorist-Players:"** in one line, which indicates that we want to write this team's banner.
 Then we print the details of each player of the anti-terrorist team in one line according to the above description.
-Then we print the expression: Terrorist-Players in the next line and in the next lines we print the details of the players of the anti-terrorist team.
+Then we print the expression **"Terrorist-Players:"** in the next line and in the next lines we print the details of the players of the anti-terrorist team.

 ---------------------------------------------------------